SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Chiyari Ex attacks have decreased speed and disappear faster.
  - Chiyari skill dynamically increases size of bullets based on their current size rather than setting them all to one size.
  - Chiyari skill and Ex attack require more meter to use.
+ - Zanmu skill and Ex attack require more meter to use.